Prateek97ds/Prateek97ds.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: *Researcher in Information Systems, AI, and Labor Markets*
+subtitle: <em>Pre-Doctoral Researcher in Information Systems, AI, and Labor Markets</em>

 profile:
   align: right